S-C-Johnston/NCMC-CIS_150/Ex11/Ex11-Hardening.md

 	   to Operating System.
 Stripping out unnecessary modules from the Linux kernel and compiling it customized for the target hardware is not uncommon.

+2. Don't install SQL Server Reporting Services (SSRS) on the same server as the database engine

+	1.

+	2.

+3. Question

+	1. Helpful?

+	2. Should it be used?

+4. Question

+	1. Helpful?

+	2. Should it be used?

+5. Question

+	1. Helpful?

+	2. Should it be used?

+6. Question

+	1. Helpful?

+	2. Should it be used?

+7. Question

+	1. Helpful?

+	2. Should it be used?

+8. Question

+	1. Helpful?

+	2. Should it be used?

+9. Question

+	1. Helpful?

+	2. Should it be used?

+10. Question

+	1. Helpful?

+	2. Should it be used?

+11. Question

+	1. Helpful?

+	2. Should it be used?

+12. Question

+	1. Helpful?

+	2. Should it be used?